LoyolaChicagoBooks/introcs-csharp/rst/problem-solving-replace.rst

 conscious effort.
-Once it becomes a programming problem, with parameters stated in general, with just placeholder names like ``s`` and ``target``, and given the limited set of approaches you have in a programming language, the complexion of this problem changes completely.
+Once it becomes a programming problem, with parameters stated in general, with just placeholder names like ``s`` and ``target``, and given the limited set of approaches you have in a programming language, then the complexion of this problem changes completely.
 Many students guess the general problem will be nearly as simple as the concrete examples they do in their heads, and then get very discouraged when the answer does not flow out of